Aliases for ORC5 Gene

 GeneCards Summary for ORC5 Gene

 ORC5 (Origin Recognition Complex Subunit 5) is a Protein Coding gene.
-Among its related pathways are CDK-mediated phosphorylation and removal of Cdc6 and E2F mediated regulation of DNA replication.
+Diseases associated with ORC5 include Hyperinsulinemic Hypoglycemia, Familial, 1 and Hyperinsulinemic Hypoglycemia, Familial, 2.
+Among its related pathways are Cell Cycle, Mitotic and CDK-mediated phosphorylation and removal of Cdc6.
 Gene Ontology (GO) annotations related to this gene include nucleotide binding and DNA replication origin binding.

 UniProtKB/Swiss-Prot Summary for ORC5 Gene